xtdb/xtdb/docs/mvp.md

 implementations which respect ordering while serialised to unsigned bytes, which is what most underlying KV stores will use to order the keys.

+The above implies that values which are maps are simply indexed as their hash.
+They can be used as a value in a query to find entities like any other literal, but the contents of the map itself are opaque to the index.
+"Component entities", or RDF blank nodes, must be their own actual entities with "anonymous" ids and have explicit transaction operations like any other entity.

 CRUX also supports a few lower-level read operations, like `crux.doc/entities-at`, `crux.doc/entity-history` for entities from